SNURTEL/building-damage-assessment/README.md

     module=<MODEL>
 ```

 Default datamodule setup assumes a 24 GB VRAM GPU, override batch sizes if needed.
-Training using `tier1` and `tier3` xBD subsets converges after approximately 40 epochs and takes ~20h to train on an RTX 3090.
+Training using `tier1` and `tier3` xBD subsets converges after approximately 40 epochs and takes ~20h to train on an RTX 3090 using `BF16-mixed` precision.

 ### Adapt